luciasalar/lyrics-money-project/Readme.md

 * Depends on what variables you want to get, we can retrieve more data if we do not filter out born year.
 (Need to discuss)

+# Get other variables from json file

+The data is also stored json dump, you can retrieve other variables, such as **tags** in the json file

+musicbrainz.py

 #Collect Lyrics